• Recipe Index

 • Yellow Mustard - Plain yellow mustard gives the potato salad its classic color and flavor.

-• Sugar - White granulated sugar.
+• Sugar - White granulated sugar for just a touch of sweetness.

 See the recipe card for the exact measurements and complete instructions.
-Selected ingredients are based on current serving sizes measured by the Monash FODMAP App at the time of publishing.
+Selected ingredients are based on guidance on current serving sizes measured by the Monash University Food App and FODMAP Friendly App at the time of publishing.
 As always, follow your gut and modify as needed.

-washing potatoes in sink with a potato brush.
+washing a potato with a brush.

 Wash and peel potatoes.
 I love this potato brush to wash potatoes.
 It has a built-in tool to help scrape out any eyes in the potatoes.
-Once washed and peeled, then dice potatoes to a consistent size.
-This will ensure they will all cook evenly.
+Once washed and peeled, dice potatoes to a consistent size.
+This will ensure they will cook evenly.

-diced potatoes inside instant pot within a steamer basket.
+diced potatoes inside the instant pot.

 In two small oven-safe dishes, spray with non-cooking spray and crack in the eggs.